ISC Internet Systems Consortium or ISC is a non profit that supports internet infrastructure (such as BIND)

 By the Year

-In 2025 there have been 11 vulnerabilities in ISC with an average score of 7.4 out of ten.
-Last year, in 2024 ISC had 10 security vulnerabilities published.
-That is, 1 more vulnerability have already been reported in 2025 as compared to last year.
-However, the average CVE base score of the vulnerabilities in 2025 is greater by 0.03.
+In 2026 there have been 6 vulnerabilities in ISC with an average score of 7.0 out of ten.
+Last year, in 2025 ISC had 11 security vulnerabilities published.
+If vulnerabilities keep coming in at the current rate, it appears that number of security vulnerabilities in ISC in 2026 could surpass last years number.
+Last year, the average CVE base score was greater by 0.37

 It may take a day or so for new ISC vulnerabilities to show up in the stats or in the list of recent security vulnerabilities.
 Additionally vulnerabilities may be tagged under a different product or component name.